 Nikhil Shah (@dr_nikhilshah) is a nephrologist currently pursuing a Home Dialysis fellowship at University of Alberta in Edmonton, Canada.
 He collects nephrology educational tweets in a #Tweetbook at social kidney and is the editor of TWiN (The Week in Nephrology) section of NephJC.

 Matthew A. Sparks (@Nephro_Sparks) is a physician scientist at Duke University and Durham VA Medical Centers in Durham, NC, USA.
 His research interest is defining the role of the kidney vasculature in hypertension pathogenesis.
-He is also the associate program director of the Duke Nephrology fellowship program and director of undergraduate medical research.
-He is also an editor of Renal Fellow Network, an advisory board member of the AJKD blog, and the co-creator of NephMadness.
+He is also the associate program director of the Duke Nephrology fellowship program and director of medical student research in the department of medicine.
+He is also an editor of Renal Fellow Network, an advisory board member of the AJKD blog, the co-creator of NephMadness, and education director for KIDNEYcon.